vashiegaran/Emotion-Detection-Using-CNN/README.md

 Pytorch is used to train the data in order to generalize the machine learning model to predict emotions, given an image or live feed video

 ![Dataset](Dataset.png)
-In order to download the dataset, visit  https://www.kaggle.com/jonathanoheix/face-expression-recognition-dataset The architecture of the machine learning model
+In order to download the dataset, visit [link to Dataset!](https://www.kaggle.com/jonathanoheix/face-expression-recognition-dataset)
+The architecture of the machine learning model
 ![CNN Architecture](CNN.png)